| By Trina Ryan

 Plastic toothbrushes take over 400 years to decompose.
 That’s why bamboo toothbrushes are the perfect alternative: They are 100% biodegradable and antimicrobial–which means they don’t harbor nasty bacteria.
 You can purchase them in compostable packaging and buy in bulk for the whole year.
 If you think using an electric toothbrush gets you off the hook, you’re wrong.
 Electric toothbrushes use electricity and require batteries that, when dumped in landfills, leak battery acid into waterways and oceans.

-One of the easiest ways to be more sustainable in 2020 is to replace paper towels with recycled cloth.
-Just as plastic chokes our landfills, so does unrecyclable paper.
+One of the easiest ways to be more sustainable in 2020 is to replace paper towels with recycled cloths.
+Just as plastic chokes waterways, unrecyclable paper produces unnecessary waste in landfills.
 In a pinch, it’s easy to grab a paper towel to clean up a spill.
 But think about the amount of paper towels discarded each year, with every household on the planet.
 According to the Paperless Project, it’s 254 million tons.
 Besides, reusable cloths can do the job faster, by soaking up more liquid with less material and waste.
 Check out this plant-based company for sustainable cleaning tools.

 Here’s an astounding fact: We flush the equivalent of 270,000 trees down the drain each day, and nearly 10% of that is attributable to toilet paper.
 Recycled toilet paper can be a sustainable game changer.
 Innovative companies (like this one) are leading the way in zero waste packaging, helping to spread the culture of using recycled toilet paper.